boucadair/encrypted-dns-forwarders/draft-rbw-home-servers.md

    : Existing support client libraries or client software intances.

-# Non-Requirements

 End users are extremely unlikely to contact the device vendor or their ISP if a CPE device is replaced (stolen, upgraded, etc.).
 Rather, the user will replace the CPE and configure their client devices (laptops, smartphones, IoT devices, etc.) to authorize the new CPE.
-As part of that configuration, the client device can refuse to authorize the previous CPE.
-While this does leave the client devices open to attack by the previous (stolen) CPE, the attacker would also need to have access to the victim's physical network or broadcast a strong enough Wi-Fi signal to the victim's clients.
+As part of that configuration, the client device can refuse to authorize the previous CPE (e.g., encourage the user to remove authorization for the previous certificate).
+Even without ability to revoke a certificate, the attacker in possession of the associated private key would also need to get on-path via access to the victim's physical network or broadcast a strong enough Wi-Fi signal to the victim's clients.

-NR-REVOKE:
-: Do not provide certificate revocation.
+  R-REVOKE-AUTH:
+  : Provide a mechanism for the end user to disable access to a previously- authorized encrypted service, to accomodate a lost/stolen/sold device.
+  This might be via certificate revocation (via a Certificate Authority) or via some other means.

 # Analysis of Solutions to Requirements